Fast and Expressive Multi-Byte Prediction with Probabilistic Circuits: Retrofitting Byte-Level llm s with

-We now consider increasing the expressiveness by adding LoRA layers, as shown in \cref{tab:lora-continued-results-L40s}.
-We show that while we can improve throughput, we need to be strategic when choosing the number of layers, as very quickly the latency introduced outweighs the expressiveness gained.
+We now consider our final axis for increasing expressiveness: adding LoRA layers to the draft model.
+We note that we also fine-tune a model with $0$ LoRA layers for an additional epoch to highlight that our improvements are not due to longer training alone.
+We show that while we can improve throughput, we need to be strategic when choosing the number of LoRA layers, as the latency introduced can rapidly outweigh the expressiveness gained.